marler8997/zigup/README.md

 # Commands

 ```
-# fetch compiler and set it as the default
+# fetch a compiler and set it as the default
+zigup <version>
 zigup master
-zigup <version>
+zigup 0.6.0

-# fetch compiler
+# fetch a compiler only (do not set it as default)
+zigup fetch <version>
 zigup fetch master
-zigup fetch <version>

-# get the default compiler version
+# print the default compiler version
 zigup default

 # set the default compiler